MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-portals.md

 If you click the help icon (question mark) in the upper-right corner of the administrator portal, click **Help + support**, and then click **New support request** under **Support**, one of the following results happens:

-- If you're using an integrated system, this action opens a site where you can directly open a support ticket with Microsoft Customer Support Services (CSS).
+- If you're using an integrated system, this action opens a site where you can directly open a support ticket with Microsoft Support.
 Refer to [Where to get support](azure-stack-manage-basics.md#where-to-get-support) to understand when you should go through Microsoft support or through your original equipment manufacturer (OEM) hardware vendor support.
 - If you're using the ASDK, this action opens the [Azure Stack Hub forums site](https://social.msdn.microsoft.com/Forums/home?forum=AzureStack) directly.
 These forums are regularly monitored.
-Because the ASDK is an evaluation environment, there's no official support offered through Microsoft CSS.
+Because the ASDK is an evaluation environment, there's no official support offered through Microsoft Support.

 ### Quick access to the Azure roadmap